hoenn/minifake/README.md

 # `minifake`
 `minifake` is a tool for generating stubbed implementations, or fakes, of interfaces to inject as dependencies during tests that are as light as possible.
-Other tools like `mockgen` and `counterfeiter` bring in a ton of functionality that is excessive for some projects and can lead to tests that test the mocks.
+Other tools like `mockgen` and `counterfeiter` bring in a ton of functionality that is excessive for some projects and make much larger generated fakes. `minifake` generates the bare minimum.

-With this simplistic implementation you can recreate missing features like call counts or thread safety at the stub level if needed.
+With this simplistic implementation you can recreate missing features like call counts, thread safety, returns for call, etc., in each stub as needed.

 ### Usage
 Use with a `go:generate` directive: